Welcome to Minesweeper

-New Game – a random game number is drawn so that a new game can be played with locations of mines different than in the previous game.
+New Game – a random game number is drawn so that a new game can be played with locations of the mines different than in the previous game.

 Restart Game – the game number stays the same.
-If the player starts from the same location, the distribution of mines is exactly the same as in the previous game.
+If the player starts from the same location, the distribution of the mines is exactly the same as in the previous game.